YasminFathy/HandleImbalancedDatasets/README.md

 <hr style="border:2px solid blue"> </hr>

 ***Case II: Predictoin with augmenting artificial faulty data samples using SMOTE***
-- **3_PredictiveModels_NoPCA-SMOTE.ipynb**: : performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using SMOTE (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values).
+- **3_PredictiveModels_NoPCA-SMOTE.ipynb**:: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using SMOTE (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values).

-- **3_PredictiveModels_PCA-SMOTE.ipynb (reproduce results of Table 3 in the paper)**: : performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using SMOTE (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).
+- **3_PredictiveModels_PCA-SMOTE.ipynb (reproduce results of Table 3 in the paper)**: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using SMOTE (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).

 <hr style="border:2px solid blue"> </hr>

 ***Case III: Predictoin with augmenting artificial faulty data samples using GAN/CGAN***

+- **4_GAN_CGAN_Scania_PCA.ipynb**: to generate data using GAN/CAGN.
+This includes imputing the missing values and dimensionality reduction on original using PCA (PCs = 11).

+- **5_PredictiveModels_PCA-GAN.ipynb (reproduce results of Table 4 in the paper)**: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using GAN (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).
+-
+- **5_PredictiveModels_PCA-CGAN.ipynb (reproduce results of Table 6 in the paper)**: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using CGAN (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).

 <hr style="border:2px solid blue"> </hr>

 ***Case III: Predictoin with augmenting artificial faulty data samples using WGAN/WCGAN***

+- To generate data using WGAN/WCAGN

+- **4_WGAN_CWGAN_Scania_PCA.ipynb**: to generate data using GAN/CAGN.
+This includes imputing the missing values and dimensionality reduction on original using PCA (PCs = 11).

+- **5_PredictiveModels_PCA-WGAN.ipynb (reproduce results of Table 5 in the paper)**: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using WGAN (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).

+- **5_PredictiveModels_PCA-CWGAN.ipynb (reproduce results of Table 7 in the paper)**: performance of classifiers (logistic regression, XGBoost, Random Forest) with augmenting artificial faulty data samples obtained using CWGAN (with different Imbalance Ratio) to original data (this includes data imputation of original data to fill missing values and dimensionality reduction on original using PCA (PCs = 11)).

 *Note: this repo provides some depth behind the paper and I am not actively maintaining it.*